FAQ – How does Med Transport Center Transport a Seriously Ill Patient to a Facility in another State?

 - Make sure if you are leaving from a hospital that they are willing to discharge.
 Follow up with the primary doctor and case manager regarding discharge planning and orders.
 Many Non-Emergency Medical Transport companies are unable to transport a patient that is leaving against medical advice (AMA).
 If the patient is going to another hospital, make sure that they are willing to admit them.
 Transport companies are not allowed to drop patients off at the emergency room.
 This is considered dumping, unless it is a direct order from a doctor at that hospital.

-- Compare the transport companies by requesting the following information.
+- Now it is time to look for a long distance medical transport company that matches the patients needs.
+Compare the transport companies by requesting the following information.
 Any reputable company would be able to provide this information and it be readily available.

 - What type of Nurse do they use?